webplatform/docs/concepts/mobile_web/mobile_web/index.md

 Not all phones are equipped with web browsers that share the capabilities of today’s modern desktop browsers.
 Some have full support for the common Web Standards like HTML, CSS and JavaScript.
 Some only support a certain subset of these standards or use different standards entirely (see the next section for a discussion of WML, cHTML and XHTML-MP).
 Some support HTML, but not CSS or JavaScript.
 Other mobile browsers such as [http://www.opera.com/mini/ Opera Mini] or [http://www.developer.nokia.com/Develop/Series_40/Nokia_Browser_for_Series_40/ Nokia Browser for Series 40] use a proxy system in which a server farm retrieves the requested web page, optimizes and reduces it in file size, then sends it to the browser for display.

-The strategy here is to test, test, test, and make sure your Web sites degrade gracefully on lower-capability browsers.
+The strategy here is to test, test, test, and make sure your websites degrade gracefully on lower-capability browsers.

-Note that you can test web sites on Opera Mini using the [http://www.opera.com/mini/demo/ Opera Mini Simulator] or Nokia Browser using the [http://www.developer.nokia.com/Develop/Series_40/Series_40_web_apps/Tools/#article1 Nokia Web Tools] if you haven't got a phone handy.
+Note that you can test websites on Opera Mini using the [http://www.opera.com/mini/demo/ Opera Mini Simulator] or Nokia Browser using the [http://www.developer.nokia.com/Develop/Series_40/Series_40_web_apps/Tools/#article1 Nokia Web Tools] if you haven't got a phone handy.

 == Mobile advantages ==